Government and Foundation Grants

 Budget and Expenditure Reporting

 Project Investigators (PI's) and the College share responsibility for proper fiscal management of the grant award.
 To facilitate effective budget management, each PI is given electronic access to their grant activity via The Hub at the time they receive an award.
 The PI is required to authorize all spending from the grant award and monitor activity on a monthly basis.
 The PI may also designate others as authorized to approve charges on the grant.
 Discrepancies should be communicated immediately to the Business Office for resolution.
-PI's must be familiar with allowable costs (see Allowable Expenditures for additional detail).
+PI's with federal grants must be familiar with allowable costs (see Allowable Expenditures for additional detail).

 Please contact Human Resources before hiring an employee or independent contractor to ensure they are correctly classified.
 Employees hired to work on a grant administered by the College must complete new employee orientation with Human Resources.
 These are typically technician positions hired specifically for a grant and must be funded by the grant budget.